cloventt/codecserver-mbelib-docker/README.md

 # codecserver-mbelib-docker

-Build a Docker image containing codecserver with mbelib pre-installed for DMR radio decoding.
+This Dockerfile will build an image containing codecserver with the codecserver-mbelib-module pre-installed.
+Use this if you want to run OpenWebRx in Docker but also want to be able to decode DMR.